InfoMathiasCourses/.github/README.md

 # Note
 This organization contains all classes taken since I started this journey.
-A lot was lost, but it is supposed to include:
+A lot was lost, but it is supposed to also include:

 Apex 📝
 LWC ⚡️